reframejs/reframe/docs/customization-manual.md

 `@reframe/build` that transpiles and bundles code, `@reframe/server` that creates a server that serves dynamic HTMLs and static assets, and `@reframe/browser` that hydrates React components in the browser.
-Reframe is designed so that each package can be replaced with code of your own.
+Reframe is designed so that each of these three packages can be replaced with code of your own.

-If you replace `@reframe/browser` with code of your own, then you have full control over the browser JavaScript.
+If you replace `@reframe/browser` with code of your own, then you have full control over the browser-side.
 If you replace `@reframe/server` with code of your own, then you have full control over the server.
 If you replace `@reframe/build` with code of your own, then you have full control over the build step.
-And, if you replace all three packages, you effectively got rid of Reframe.
+And, if you replace all three packages, you effectively get rid of Reframe.

 The customizing manual gives an overview of how packages can be re-written but partially lacks detailed information.
 Open a GitHub issue to get detailed info and support.